Adaptive Anthropomorphic Robots

 Hand,'' ETLTC2023, January 24-27, 2023.

-A myoelectric prosthetic allows
+myoelectric prosthetic allows manipulation of

-manipulation of hand movements through surface
+hand movements through surface electromyogram

-electromyogram (EMG) signal generated during
+(EMG) signal generated during muscle

-muscle contraction.
-However, the lack of an
+contraction.
+However, the lack of an intuitive

-intuitive personal interaction interface leads
+personal interaction interface leads to

-to unreliable manipulation performance.
+unreliable manipulation performance.
 For

 better manipulation, sEMG-based prosthetic